Can Tesla Save Its Sinking Ship?

 Closing down Energy Generation would trim this expense somewhat.
 But a greater effect could be achieved by combining sales and service locations as discussed above.
 Delivery Specialists have the knowledge to double as salespeople.
 It would be much more effective to be able to tour buyers past the service bays, giving them a clear picture of the entire operation.
 In the locations I have visited service centers are so clean you could have a picnic on the floors.
 As a former dealer partner, I have to admit the cleanliness is impressive and something every buyer should see as part of a sales presentation.

-But one big overlooked area of expense in SG&A may be getting overlooked:
+But one growing area of expense in SG&A may be getting overlooked:

 Selling, general and administrative expense consists primarily of personnel and facilities costs related to our stores, marketing, sales, executive, finance, human resources, information technology and legal organizations, as well as litigation settlements and fees for professional and contract services." (emphasis by author)